Value Added Catalog of physical properties of more than 1.3 million galaxies from the DESI Survey: Introduction

 \section{Introduction}

 The exploration of galaxies has been a focal point of astronomical research for centuries, revealing an astonishing diversity of galaxy types and physical processes.
-Large galaxy photometric catalogs mapping an unprecedented number of galaxies and their properties, such as COSMOS~\citep{Scoville2007, Weaver2022}, CANDELS~\citep{Grogin2011, Koekemoer2011}, UltraVISTA~\citep{McCracken2012, Muzzin2013}, and ZFOURGE~\citep{Straatman2016} complemented by spectroscopic sets, such as Sloan Digital Sky Survey~\citep[SDSS;][]{York2000}, Galaxy and Mass Assembly~\citep[GAMA;][]{Baldry2018}, Deep Extragalactic VIsible Legacy Survey~\citep[DEVILS;][]{Davies2021}, and VIMOS Public Extragalactic Redshift Survey~\citep[VIPERS;][]{Scodeggio2018} have allowed us to unlock fundamental galaxy scaling relations and have made significant contributions to our understanding of galaxies and physical processes regulating their formation and evolution.
+Large galaxy photometric catalogs mapping an unprecedented number of galaxies and their properties, such as COSMOS~\citep{Scoville2007, Weaver2022}, CANDELS~\citep{Grogin2011, Koekemoer2011}, UltraVISTA~\citep{McCracken2012, Muzzin2013}, and ZFOURGE~\citep{Straatman2016} supplemented with spectroscopic datasets, such as those of Sloan Digital Sky Survey~\citep[SDSS;][]{York2000}, Galaxy and Mass Assembly~\citep[GAMA;][]{Baldry2018}, Deep Extragalactic VIsible Legacy Survey~\citep[DEVILS;][]{Davies2021}, and VIMOS Public Extragalactic Redshift Survey~\citep[VIPERS;][]{Scodeggio2018} have allowed us to unlock fundamental galaxy scaling relations and have made significant contributions to our understanding of galaxies and physical processes regulating their formation and evolution.